 Holiday meals can cause even confident cooks anxiety.
-I asked some of my food writer friends for their best advice. – Kathleen.
+I asked some of my food writer friends for their best advice and best tips for Thanksgiving. – Kathleen.

 1. Make Lists